dydypd/DocxModified/README.md

 - Load a `.docx` file and display its content.
 - Remove specified characters or phrases from the document.
 - Option to remove newline characters.
+- Use regular expressions for text removal.
+- Save and reuse regular expressions.
 - Preview the modified content before saving.
 - Save the modified content as a new `.docx` file.
+-
 ## Requirements

 - Python 3.x